Welcome to the Newberry

 The Newberry does not have a visitors’ parking lot.
 The lot behind the building is permit-only and the Newberry retains the right to tow any cars parked without permission.
 Metered parking is usually available on the streets near the library.
 Daytime and evening parking restrictions apply, so be sure to read posted signs.
 The Newberry’s website also mentions the parking garage at 100 W. Chestnut (enter on Clark street).

-The Newberry’s bookstore, now called the Rosenberg Bookshop (in honor of two generous donors), orders the required texts for our seminars.
-Please check with the bookstore for availability.
-Associates of the Newberry at the Author Level receive a 10-percent discount on all books and other items in the store.
+The Newberry Bookshop orders the required texts for our seminars.
+Please check with the shop for availability.
+Associate members of the Newberry receive a 10-percent discount on all books and other items in the store.
+For more information on becoming a member, click here.

 CLASSROOMS